 Right to data portability – you have the right to request us to provide you, or a third party, with a copy of your personal data in a structured, commonly used machine-readable format.

 In order to exercise any of the above rights, please contact us by emailing firstname.lastname@example.org.

 We are currently developing an online panel to facilitate surveys that require visuals and surveys that need to be completed rapidly.
 Unlike other online surveys you must be invited to be on the panel rather than opt into it.
 This ensure that the panel is more accurate and exceeds existing standards in the industry.
 We request gender, age-group, occupation group, political grouping, and various other demographic information and email details.
 We do not collect data from other external sources about our panellists.
-This information is used for analysis and weighting to ensure our surveys are representative.
-As per Market Research standards and regulations, any identification, email, and other demographic information, is stored separately on our systems, and can't be linked to any specific survey-poll answers, and/or any results or data recorded via any poll-survey project.
+This information is used for weighting to ensure our surveys are representative and for analysis.
 All information recorded is treated as confidential in compliance with Irish Data Protection law, and will not be passed onto any other party.

 Notification of changes